is now available! Read about the new features and fixes from November.

 Workspace Trust disabled extensions link

-You can review an installed extension's status by clicking the extensions are disabled or have limited functionality link in the Workspace Trust editor, which displays the Extensions view scoped with the @workspaceUnsupported filter.
+You can review an installed extension's status by selecting the extensions are disabled or have limited functionality link in the Workspace Trust editor, which displays the Extensions view scoped with the @workspaceUnsupported filter.

 Extensions view filtered by workspaceUnsupported showing disabled and limited extensions